progvocab/products-service/design/dsa/array/README.md

-Perfect 👍 — array problems are some of the **most common algorithm interview questions** because arrays are fundamental and allow testing **time complexity, data structures, and problem-solving techniques**.
+array problems are some of the **most common algorithm interview questions** because arrays are fundamental and allow testing **time complexity, data structures, and problem-solving techniques**.

-Here’s a **curated list of the most common array algorithm questions**, grouped by concept 👇
+Here’s a **curated list of the most common array algorithm questions**, grouped by concept

 ---

-# 🔥 **Most Common Array Algorithm Questions**
+#  **Most Common Array Algorithm Questions**

 ## 1. **Searching & Sorting**